SuSonicTH/zli/README.md

 * macOS on aarch64 and x86_64

 ## Batteries included
-There are many libraries included in the ZIL binary, some 3rd party lua libraries and some developed specifically for ZIL.
+There are many libraries included in the ZLI binary, some 3rd party lua libraries and some developed specifically for ZLI.

 ### included lua libraries
-3rd party lua libraries included in zli
+3rd party lua libraries included in ZLI

 | library    | link                                        | licence | description                                                                                                                            |
 | ---------- | ------------------------------------------- | ------- | -------------------------------------------------------------------------------------------------------------------------------------- |